mxx-lxg/spacebase/README.md

 Spacebase aims to fully automate a greenhouse in a way that is easy to use and expand.
 The ultimate goal is to be able to put your plants in a greenhouse, fire up Spacebase and leave your plants alone until it is time to harvest.
 I started developing this project to bridge the gap between my love for gardening and tinkering with electronics... and because i keep forgetting to water my vegetables.

-As the name kind of suggest i got inspired by the spacebucket community.
+As the name kind of suggests, i got inspired by the spacebucket community.
 You can probably use SpaceBase to control a spacebucket as well.

 ## Key features